Care home fees - Who pays?

 Residential care might be included as part of section 117 after-care.
 But the legal position about getting free residential care and section 117 aftercare is complicated.

-The costs of the home should definitely be paid by the NHS and the local authority if:
+The costs of the home should be paid by the NHS or the local authority under section 117 after-care if:

 - the need for the residential care is linked to the reason why you were detained under the MHA, and